 TEACHING

-I am currently teaching two undergraduate courses at the National University of Singapore: PL3105 and PL3551.
-If you have any questions about these courses, email me directly at my NUS account with an email subject that starts with the correponding course number (i.e., PL3105 or PL3551).
+My teaching approach focuses on inclusivity and critical engagement.
+I am currently teaching undergraduate courses at the National University of Singapore: PL3105, PL3551, and PL3282F.
+If you have any questions about these courses, email me directly at my NUS account with an email subject that starts with the correponding course number (i.e., PL3105, PL3551, or PL3282F).

 PL3105 Social Psychology